 The one time that I did have an issue with getting water at a hotel, I was in the United States where tap water is mostly safe for me to drink.
 But, when filling up at the sink, it’s best to use Aquatabs.

-Pros: It’s just cool and it will purify 16-oz of water in less than a minute (versus the 15-minutes the tablets will take).
+Pros: It’s just cool and it will purify 16-oz of water in less than a minute (versus the 15-minutes the tablets will take) using ultraviolet light.

-Cons: It’s a little larger in terms of packing space than water tablets but fits easily in a shoe, it’s more expensive (you pay for this kind of cool!), and it requires charging.
+Cons: It’s a little larger in terms of packing space than water tablets but fits easily in a shoe, and it’s more expensive (you pay for this kind of cool!), retailing for $80 on Amazon.
+It also requires charging.

 One of my fondest memories in Cambodia is one of my dad’s least favorite memories (at least at the moment…he laughs about it now).

 We had just gotten off that hot bus that I mentioned above, and I was feeling guilty about breaking my single-use water bottle ban.
-We were staying at an Airbnb and – of all things – there was a power outage.
+We were staying in a rented apartment and – of all things – there was a power outage.
 Having no AC in the sweltering April heat of Siem Reap is, well, not ideal.

 Let’s just say, we needed copious amounts of water.

-So, we walked down to the little shop at the end of the dirt road where our Airbnb was located, and we negotiated to buy a five-gallon water jug, which we brought back at the end of our trip for the store to reuse.
+So, we walked down to the little shop at the end of the dirt road where our rented apartment was located, and we negotiated to buy a five-gallon water jug, which we brought back at the end of our trip for the store to reuse.

 Now…getting it home was a whole other issue…